UVM-fusion/UM-layerfusion/README.md

 ## ⚙️ How to Run Experiments
-- We implemented five versions of GPT model layers:
+- We implemented five versions of GPT model layers in a Unified Memory system with Layer Fusion.
 - To select the desired version of GPT model layers, modify the import statement for PrefetchGPT2LM at the top of the run_gpt2.py file.
 ``` bash
 # 1. Baseline: Layers with only Unified Memory applied (Default)